fatemehkarami/Calculator-React/README.md

 ## Features

-- Addition, subtraction, multiplication, and division operations
+- Addition, subtraction, multiplication, and division operations.
+- Percentage calculation to easily calculate percentages.
+- Negation of numbers to change the sign of a number.
-- Clear button to reset the input
+- Clear button to reset the input.

 ## Installation